DivitTas/DivitTas.github.io/README.md

 # 🌐 itsdivit.me — My Personal Website

-Hey there 👋 I'm **Divit**, a student who loves physics, math, computers, and occasionally screaming high notes when code refuses to run.
+Hello there!
+I'm **Divit**, a student who loves physics, math and computers.
 This repo hosts the code for my personal website — [itsdivit.me](https://itsdivit.me).

 ---

-## 🚀 What’s this site about?
+##  What’s this site about?

-It’s basically **me on the internet** — a portfolio, playground, and occasional experiment in chaos.
+It’s basically **me on the internet** — a portfolio and playground.
 You’ll find:
 -  Projects I’ve worked on (games, AI stuff, physics simulations, etc.)
 -  Things I build for fun
--  My thoughts, write-ups, and random obsessions
+-  My thoughts and write-ups.

 ---